material-foundation/material-remixer-ios/README.md

 open [your-project-name].xcworkspace
 ~~~

-### 4. Initialize Remixer and add variables
+### 4. Initialize Remixer

 Now you’re ready to add Remixer to your app!
-Begin by importing the Remixer header and call `[RMXRemixer attachToKeyWindow]` in your AppDelegate:
+Begin by importing the Remixer header file and call `[RMXRemixer attachToKeyWindow]` in your AppDelegate's `didFinishLaunchingWithOptions`:

 ~~~ objc
 #import "Remixer.h"